xiaoyang-sde/knowledge-base/docs/data-structures/10-subtype-polymorphism.md

 ## Comparator

 We could only implement one `compareTo` method for each class.
-However, if we want to add more orders of comparasion, we could implement `Comparator` interface.
+However, if we want to add more orders of comparison, we could implement `Comparator` interface.

 ```java
 public interface Comparator<T> {